kevinrenskers/mixedcase.nl/content/articles/2015-05-31-research-front-end-part-2.md

 ## Up next
 I'm not totally sure what I'm going to look into next: either another framework (probably Riot) while keeping the rest of the stack the same, or switch from webpack to browserify while sticking with Deku for now.
 I only want to change one big thing at the time, so it's easier to see its effect.

 Currently I'm leaning towards looking into browserify, also with testing in mind.
-Using webpack and webpack only features like CSS imports means that you're locking yourself in and that testing now also has to go through webpack.
-If all code would just be standard ES6 all code could very simply be tested in Node.js without using webpack or browserify or anything, especially when using CommonJS modules.
+Using webpack and webpack-only features like CSS imports means that you're locking yourself in and that testing now also has to go through webpack.
+If all code would just be standard ES6, it could very simply be tested in Node.js without using webpack or browserify or anything, especially when using CommonJS modules.
 I really like the idea of not locking myself in.